nuneskris/nuneskris.github.io/_talks/TerraformBestPractices.md

 ![image](https://github.com/user-attachments/assets/9cec18ac-b5b1-4b8a-8579-eee0c1c42ee2)

 # 4. Modularity
 Modularity in Terraform is a practice that involves organizing your infrastructure into smaller, reusable modules.
 This approach enhances maintainability, promotes reusability, and simplifies the management of large and complex infrastructure.
+Keep environment-specific configurations (like this terragrunt.hcl) separate from the core Terraform modules to enhance reusability and maintainability.

 ![image](https://github.com/user-attachments/assets/ae030fd8-d379-48a5-bdcb-c42debb77a95)